ctools/ctools/doc/source/users/user_manual/introduction.rst

 Running ctools
 --------------

+ctools comprises a set of ftools-like binary executables written in C++ and scripts written in Python.
+Binary executables start with ``ct`` (for example :ref:`ctobssim` for the simulation of data), Python scripts start with ``cs`` (for example :ref:`cslightcrv` for the generation of a light curve).
+While a binary executable is called a *ctool*, a Python script is called a *cscript*.
+From a user perspective, ctools and cscripts behave identically.
+Both have a command-line interface allowing for interactive step-wise analysis of the data.
+From now on we will simply say *tool* when considering either a ctool or a cscript.

-ctools comprises a set of ftools-like binary executables, written in C++, with a command-line interface allowing for interactive step-wise data analysis.
-To start a ctool from the command line, simply type the name of the ctool:
+To use a tool from the command line, simply type the name of the tool.
+For example, to simulate CTA data you can type:

 .. code-block:: bash

    $ ctobssim
    RA of pointing (degrees) (0-360) [83.63]

-The ctool will query all user parameters and execute.
-User parameters can also be specified as arguments separated by a whitespace to the ctool:
+The tool will query all user parameters and execute.
+User parameters can also be specified as arguments separated by a whitespace to the tool:

 .. code-block:: bash

    $ ctobssim ra=83.63 dec=22.01 rad=5.0 tmin=0 tmax=1800 emin=0.1 emax=100.0 caldb=prod2 irf=South_0.5h \
               inmodel=$CTOOLS/share/models/crab.xml outevents=events.fits

-If you need help about the usage of a ctool or a cscript, type the name of the ctool or cscript followed by the ``--help`` option:
+If you need help about the usage of a tool, type the name of the tool followed by the ``--help`` option:

 .. code-block:: bash

    $ ctobssim --help

-ctools includes also a Python module that declares every ctool as a Python class.
-The following example illustrates the usage:
+ctools includes also Python modules that declare every tool as a Python class. ctools are available through the ``ctools`` module, cscripts through the ``cscripts`` module.
+The following example illustrates how data can be simulated from Python:

 .. code-block:: bash